 ISSUE EXPANTIATION 1 Staffing of various units In number of Directorates critical posts were not filled.
-2 Budget for programmes/ projects and Programmes were budgeted for but could not be implemented due to lack of funds cashflow challenges (cash-flow).
-That also informed the budget adjustment.
-3 Coordination and communication of Some Projects by sector departments were neither implemented nor reported. programmes of MDM with sector Technical committees are either poorly attended by sector departments and/ or departments attending representatives to not have the necessary information.
-4 Vivid concern on the performance of SCM Despite the completion of demand management plans from directorates, in line with across all directorates the SDBIP, the acquisition of service providers have often been overtaken by time and thus impacting heavily on time lines for projects.
-5 Limited revenue enhancement streams.
-Dependency of the District on grants with little and ineffective revenue streams.
-District has not recovered funds from local municipalities on water provided.
-6 Poor maintenance and management Infrastructure in terms of water reservoirs, leaking pipes, illegal connections or vandalism and theft of pump machines have been prevalent in the District.
+2 Budget for programmes/ projects Programmes were budgeted for but could not be implemented due to lack of funds (cash-flow).
+That and cashflow challenges also informed the budget adjustment.
+3 Coordination and communication Some Projects by sector departments were neither implemented nor reported.
+Technical of programmes of MDM with sector committees are either poorly attended by sector departments and/ or attending representatives to departments not have the necessary information.
+4 Vivid concern on the performance Despite the completion of demand management plans from directorates, in line with the SDBIP, the of SCM across all directorates acquisition of service providers have often been overtaken by time and thus impacting heavily on time lines for projects.

+5 Limited revenue enhancement Dependency of the District on grants with little and ineffective revenue streams.
+District has not streams. recovered funds from local municipalities on water provided.
+6 Poor maintenance and Infrastructure in terms of water reservoirs, leaking pipes, illegal connections or vandalism and theft management of pump machines have been prevalent in the District.
 The issue includes office buildings, eg Disaster management centre.
 7 Poor management of risks Ten strategic Risks have been identified, monitoring set up, but the Risks were not eliminated or reduced.